brianparkerin/Microsoft-Home/README.md

 This is a simple template project to learn code...

-This Mockup is obtaing follow step by step The Travys Media Tutorial on YouTube Channel.
+Please Note: This Mockup is obtaing follow step by step The Travys Media Tutorial by his YouTube Channel.

 it's only for learn more about code.